 It has been created by a digital health company with a background in medicine, yoga and meditation that specialise in developing apps to improve people's general health and well-being.

-As a consequence it has been researched and tested before unleashed onto the market, so you know you are getting an app you can trust (if you want to see what other apps they offer, you can find out here).
+As a consequence it has been researched and tested before unleashed onto the market, so you know you are getting an app you can trust.

 This app provides a simple and easy to use guide to deep breathing using music and animations to get you into the correct breathing rhythyms.

 There is a circle timer that you can view to see when you need to be inhaling or exhaling.